 New Users

-If you are new to flow/mass cytometry or have general questions, we highly suggest you setup a consultation with the Core Staff first during Office Hours to see what is possible.
-We can help you with experimental and panel design as well.
+If you are new to flow/mass cytometry or have general questions, we suggest you setup a consultation with the Core Staff first during Office Hours for help with experimental and panel design.

 You must have an iLab account before signing up for Onboarding or utilizing services in the Parnassus Flow Cytometry Core.
 Click HERE and Sign Up for an account using your UCSF MyAccess credential; your PI/Lab Manager will receive a notification to approve your iLab account, and will need to grant access to the groups speedtypes as well.
 If you are experiencing any access issues please see our FAQ.

 Within iLab, start your PFCC onboarding process on Schedule Instrument tab and navigate to the Training category and register for the next available Onboarding Session.
-Seats are limited.
-These are 1hr sessions held weekly, every Monday 10-11AM, to introduce New Users to the PFCC Facility Policies.
+These are 1hr sessions held every other week, on Wednesdays 1-2pm, to introduce New Users to the PFCC Facility Policies.
 If you are experiencing any scheduling issues on iLab please see our FAQ.
-[After completion, status: Onboarded]
+[After completion, status: Onboarded].
+After Onboarding, you will be able to book instruments (with assistance) and receive your lab's login credentials.
+Once you have your iLab and Lab Instrument Software Accounts, you may plan to schedule any services on iLab.

-The Core offers Operator Assistance service if you are looking to run an experiment before completing your training, or if you will use the instruments infrequently.
-New users of PFCC who expect to operate any of the self-use equipment independently in the Flow Core are required to go through training, or show their proficiency, before scheduling any self-use sessions.
+New users of PFCC who expect to operate any of the self-use equipment independently in the Flow Core are required to go through training, before scheduling any self-use sessions.
 Visit our website HERE for details on training options.
-After you fullfill PFCC's Basic Training Requirements, schedule your Proficiency Assessment appointment, only after will your iLab permission level be updated to Trained.
-[After completion status: Trained]

 You will need to request access to the facilities where the instruments are located.
 Please click HERE to read the instructions on how to request access.